Have questions about your bill? Call us at 808-326-3891.

 We have a Medicaid outreach worker on site that can help you apply for Medicaid.
 If you do not qualify for Medicaid there are other income based programs that may help cover the cost of medical services you receive at West Hawaii Community Health Center.
 For assistance, call (808) 327-0803.

-I am unable to pay my balance in full.
-It is possible to make payment arrangements?
+If I am unable to pay my balance in full is it possible to make payment arrangements?

 Is financial assistance available if I do not have health insurance?